intracom-telecom-sdn/jscheduler-go/README.md

 "threadNameRegex1;;cpuPool1::threadNameRegex2;threadPriority2;::..."
 ```

-The `cpuPool` field follows the `taskset` command syntax, i.e. it is a numerical list of processors separated by commas and may include ranges.
-For example `1,3,10-16:2` stands for the CPUS 1,3,10,12,14,16.

 We give an example use case in the following gif
 ![zero2hero.gif: Image not found](https://raw.githubusercontent.com/intracom-telecom-sdn/jscheduler-go/master/figs/zero2hero.gif)
 *<p align="center">Zero to Hero with Jscheduler</p>*

-**Test characteristics**
+**Testcase characteristics**
 - We use a mock Java benchmark that creates 2 threadpools with 5 threads each
 - All the threads perform the same unit of CPU intensive work repeatedly
 - The benchmark runs on a VM with 4 VCPUs and 4GB of RAM

+**Testcase process**
-At first we demonstrate how to run a successful setup of the Jscheduler.
-Then we compile and run the benchmark.
-Lastly we execute
+1. Run a successful setup of the Jscheduler
+2. Compile and run the benchmark
-the Jscheduler and enforce the following policies:
+3. Execute the Jscheduler and enforce the following policies:
    - `pool-1-thread-2` thread: Highest priority, isolate in CPU 0
    - `pool-1-thread-*` and `pool-2-thread-*` threads: Lowest priority, run in CPUs 1,2,3

-*NOTES*
+**Notes**
-1. The `pool-1-thread-2` thread throughput has a _3x_ increase, i.e. from ~10 jobs/sec to ~30 jobs/sec.
-This is expected because in the default configuration each cpu is
+1. The `pool-1-thread-2` thread throughput shows a _3x_ increase, i.e. from ~10 jobs/sec to ~30 jobs/sec
+2. The `jscheduler` command needs to run with `sudo` in this case because the increase of a process or a thread priority is a protected operation in Linux